North Korean foreign minister replaced: report

 From 2003 to 2007, he was North Korea’s ambassador in London and served as vice foreign minister, representing North Korea at six-party talks on North Korea’s nuclear program.

+Ri did not attend the annual gathering of world leaders at the United Nations in September.
+He had attended the high-level meeting in New York for three years from 2016 to 2018.

-Reporting by Heekyong Yang and Hyonhee Shinl Editing by Angus MacSwan
+Reporting by Heekyong Yang and Hyonhee Shin Editing by Angus MacSwan